systopia/de.systopia.contracts/docs/contract-modifications.md

 ## Processing scheduled contract updates

-We implement a membership API method, runScheduledModifications, which takes an optional limit parameter and allows processing of scheduld contract updates.
+We implement a membership API method, runScheduledModifications, which takes an optional limit parameter and allows processing of scheduled contract updates.